GoteoFoundation/goteo-api-doc/docs/api-doc/1_home.md

 ## Requests

-The API is accessible through both HTTP and HTTPS protocols by any tool capable to communicate using http basic user authentication.
+The API is accessible through both HTTP and HTTPS protocols by any tool that can communicate using http basic user authentication.

 Currently, the API is in a read-only state so only GET, OPTIONS and HEAD methods are available at this point.